WinterMelon14/Baghawk/README.md

 [Test it out live!](baghawk.vercel.app)

 To run it yourself: Follow the training steps in the notebooks, download next and the requirements file, and run on localhost!

+## Todo

+I plan to experiment with more models like RT-DETR and changing around layers to see what gives the best results